markusveidahl/ExportScript/README.md

 ### Export WindowsAutoPilotInfo for multiple devices

 ```
-1. Configure "Scripts\Export.ps1" with the preferred Group-tag
+1. Configure "Scripts\Export.ps1" with the preferred group tag

 2. Add the files to an empty USB-Stick